-Data analytics is already used extensively in digital marketing.
-And it’s no wonder!
-Its main goal is to help brands to make the most out of their data and increase both the efficiency and effectiveness of their marketing strategies.
+Data analytics can be defined as a tool or seriesof tools that process and analyze raw data with the goal of extracting insights to help people make decisions.
+It is already used extensively in digital marketing to help brands make the most of their data and increase the efficiency and effectiveness of their strategies by identifying trends and patterns.

 The importance of data analytics

-- Internet users produce 2.5 quintillion bytes of data every day (that’s 2.500.000.000.000.000.000 bytes.
-Yes, you’ve read it right)
+- Internet users produce 2.5 quintillion bytes of data every day (that’s 2,500,000,000.000,000,000 bytes).

-- By 2023, this amount of data will be worth $77 billion
+- By 2023, this amount of data will be worth $77 billion.

-- The big data business will grow up to $274.3 billion this year
+- Big data business grew to around $274.3 billion in 2022.

-- Approximately 97% of businesses are investing in big data
+- Approximately 97% of businesses are investing in big data.

 How can you use data analytics?

-Improving the customer experience
+Improving customer experience

-The cons of data analytics
+The challenges of data analytics

 Different types of data analysis

-- It answers the question: “What happened?”
+- Answers the question: “What happened?”

-- It focuses on the future
+- Focuses on the future.

-- It focuses on the present time
+- Focuses on the present.